CONP-PCNO/conp-dataset/tests/README.md

 #### Has a valid `DATS.json` file

 Every dataset must have a `DATS.json` that follows that [DATS model convention](https://datatagsuite.github.io/docs/html/dats.html).
-This test makes sure that the `DATS.json` file exist and that its content is conformed to the DATS Model.
+This test makes sure that the `DATS.json` file exists and that its content is conformed to the DATS Model.

 #### Datalad get